It feels like a lot of people are going through it at the moment.

 Maybe it just wasn’t meant to be?

-‘It just wasn’t meant to be’ is something we have to hear a lot in life, yet it never gets any easier to hear it about the things you really wanted.
+‘It just wasn’t meant to be’ is something we hear a lot in life, yet it never gets any easier to hear it about the things you really wanted.

 But the good news is, when we accept this fact and let go of trying to attract things that our souls aren’t aligned with – things that aren’t meant for us – we’ll attract the things that are meant for us and experience true happiness.

-But what about when something you want is dependent on someone else’s actions?
-Let’s say you have a job interview – and it goes okay, but you stumble on a few questions and you’re not so confident they’re going to hire you.
+This is especially true when whether you get something you want depends on someone else’s actions.
+Like a job interview, for example.
+Let’s say it goes okay, but you stumble on a few questions and you’re not so confident they’re going to hire you.
 In the days that you’re waiting to hear back, you should absolutely still be positive.

 But only because it feels better than being negative, and when you feel better, you attract better.